Cliveden: Duke of Buckingham and early history

 Buckingham pulled down the earlier buildings and chose William Winde as his architect.
 Winde designed a four-storey house above an arcaded terrace.
-Today, the terrace is the only feature of Buckingham's house to survive the 1795 fire.
-Although the Duke's intention was to use Cliveden as a "hunting box", it later housed Anna, Countess of Shrewsbury.
+Today the terrace is the only feature of Buckingham's house to survive the 1795 fire.
+Although the Duke's intention was to use Cliveden as a "hunting box", it later housed Anna Talbot, Countess of Shrewsbury.
 In 1668 a duel between the Duke and his mistress's husband Lord Shrewsbury took place at Barn Elms near London and resulted in Shrewsbury dying of his wounds.
 A contemporary account of Buckingham's affair with Anna was written about by Samuel Pepys, in his diary of the period.

 John Evelyn, another contemporary diarist, visited the Duke at Cliveden on 22 July 1679 and recorded the following impression in his Diary:

-"I went to Clifden, that stupendous natural rock, wood, and prospect, of the Duke of Buckingham's, and buildings of extraordinary expense.
-The grots in the chalky rocks are pretty: it is a romantic object, and the place altogether answers the most poetical description that can be made of solitude, precipice, prospect, or whatever can contribute to a thing so very like their imaginations.
-The stand, somewhat like Frascati as to its front, and on the platform is a circular view to the utmost verge of the horizon, which, with the serpenting of the Thames, is admirable.
-The staircase is for its materials singular; the cloisters, descents, gardens, and avenue through the wood, august and stately; but the land all about wretchedly barren, and producing nothing but fern."

-In the 18th century
+18th century

 1st Earl of Orkney

-After Buckingham died in 1687, the house remained empty until the estate was purchased in 1696 by George Hamilton, 1st Earl of Orkney, a soldier and colonial official.:2-3 The Earl employed the architect Thomas Archer to add two new "wings" to the house, connected by curved corridors.
+After Buckingham died in 1687, the house remained empty until the estate was purchased in 1696 by George Hamilton, 1st Earl of Orkney, a soldier and colonial official.:2–3 The Earl employed the architect Thomas Archer to add two new "wings" to the house, connected by curved corridors.
 Although an almost identical arrangement exists today, these are later reconstructions, the originals having been destroyed in the fire of 1795.
 All that remains of Archer's work inside the house today is a staircase in the West wing.